mackthompson16/Email-Bot/READme.md

 2. Generate message based on context,content, and openai.chatcomplete
 3. Determine whether the response is valid via classification and confidence
 4. Send response as reply

+_Disclaimer: this repo was made in August 2024, but refactored in September 2025 because of some deprication issues_